skinny97214/TheHeretic/_posts/2013-03-29-spread-your-risk.md

 Three friends of mine decided to each build a startup and give the other two a stake in their respective companies.
 Portfolio theory.
 Turned out – it worked for them.

 Granted this is hard to pull off.
 You need to have deep trust.
-And still: Worth thinking about.
+And yet: Worth thinking about.